 Hero-Dontics Is Optional

 In such situations, Dr Teo will clearly and thoroughly explain the benefits and risks of each treatment option to her patients, listen to the patients’ point of view, and make recommendations.
-Dr Teo will never push a patient into doing something that they are not comfortable with, and prefers only to undertake ‘hero-dontics’ (saving a tooth at all costs) if this is the patient’s express wish after the risks and potential outcomes have been considered.
+Dr Teo prefers to only undertake ‘hero-dontics’ if this is the patient’s express wish after the risks and potential outcomes have been considered.